HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

   <blockquote>Use of the placeholder attribute as a replacement for a label can reduce the accessibility and usability of the control for a range of users including older users and users with cognitive, mobility, fine motor skill or vision impairments.</blockquote>
   <figcaption>— <cite><a hreflang="en" href="https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Placeholder_Research">The W3C's Placeholder Research</a></cite></figcaption>
 </figure>

+{# TODO (Authors) It looks like this quote is no longer in the HTML Living Standard spec so moved it to see it was in the W3C's Placeholder Research.
+Are we still happy to include this given they say it's in the HTML5 spec but it's not in the Living Standard spec? #}

 ### Requiring information